 Sound Absorbing Vs. Soundproofing Materials

-Sound absorbing materials reduce reverberations and echoing of sounds that are already present in the room; they cannot stop a sound from entering or leaving.
-So, excellent sound absorbing materials might be useless for soundproofing.
+Sound-absorbing materials reduce reverberations and echoing of sounds that are already present in the room; they cannot stop a sound from entering or leaving.
+So, excellent sound-absorbing materials might be useless for blocking sound.

 Four Soundproofing Principles

 Soundproofing might seem like a somewhat complicated topic.
 There is a lot of misinformation that confuses us, as well as people who claim to be experts when they aren’t.